matthew-godin/Licode/doc/miscellaneous/database/README.md

 ## Create a Migration File to Update the Database Schema

-Perform the following command to generate an empty migration file.
+Run the following command to generate an empty migration file.
 This file will contain the SQL code performing the changes to the schema.

 ```bash
 python migrations/migrations.py make <migration-name>